= "11.txt.utf-8"

 Buffers and flush

-Closing the file is even more important when writing files.
+Closing the file is even more important when we are writing in them than we are reading from them.
 We could think that every time that we use the write method Python writes the given contents in disk, but this is not so.
 In fact what the write method does is to write the given content in a memory buffer.
-It writes in memory because memory is much faster than disk.
-It would be very slow to write down in disk every time.
+It writes in memory because memory is much faster than disk, and thus iIt would be very slow to write down in disk every time.
 When does Python decides to really write down in disk?
 Well, from time to time, but usually we do not take care of that.
 What we know for sure is that Python writes down everything that is to write when whe close the file calling the close method.
 So, close the file.

 If you need to make sure that Python writes down to disk everything you have written so far you could also use the flush method, but don’t do it every time that you write, because that would be very slow.